 2. Sunny Neji

-The early century may not know any status about the legendary Nigeria music artiste sunny Neji who created a huge name to himself years back.
+The early century may not know any status about the legendary Nigerian music artiste Sunny Neji who created a huge name to himself years back.
 He remains one of the best music artists ever seen in Nigeria years back.

-Sunny Neji was born to the family of Mr and Mrs Raymond Neji in Lagos.
+Sunny Neji was born to the family of Mr. and Mrs. Raymond Neji in Lagos.
 He was the youngest of the five kids in his family.
-Due to his compassion for music he started singing in his young age leading many musical bands in school.
+Due to his compassion for music, he started singing at his young age leading many musical bands in school.

 In 1991 he released his debut single titled ‘Captain’ on EMI which earned him name as he was signed to the colors band.
 He led them as the lead singer for five years and left them.

-In 1999 he further released an album ‘Mr fartastik’ which thrilled the whole nation.
+In 1999 he further released an album ‘Mr fantastik’ which thrilled the whole nation.
 The album sold tremendously which earned him many awards.
-This energised him as he released further songs namely ‘Wake up!’ and ‘Joromi’ in the year 2003.
+This energized him as he released further songs namely ‘Wake up!’ and ‘Joromi’ in the year 2003.